tom-krieger/puppetlabs-servicenow_change_requests/README.md

 ## Setup

-### System Requirements
+### System Requirements & Compatibility

+These are the requirements for the latest version of the module, see the [Compatibility matrix](https://github.com/puppetlabs/puppetlabs-servicenow_change_requests/blob/master/COMPATIBILITY.md) for more specific details.
-* Puppet Enterprise 2019.2.0 or higher
+* Puppet Enterprise 2019.8.3 or higher
-* CD4PE 3.8.0 or higher
+* CD4PE 3.13.4 or higher
-* ServiceNow Madrid or higher
+* ServiceNow Orlando or higher

 ### Preparing ServiceNow